Menü

 on permanent loan in the House of Photography

 The image of man has been the subject of photographic work from the very beginning.
-In the F.C.
-Gundlach Collection, photographic works that open up new perspectives on dignity and human vulnerability beyond their historical status as contemporary documents are of particular importance.
+In F.C.
+Gundlach's collection, special importance is attached to those photographic works which, beyond their historical status as contemporary documents, open up new perspectives on the dignity and vulnerability of the human being.

-In a special way, photography testifies to the changing image and perception of mankind.
-A focal point of the collection are therefore photographs showing the image of man in its external appearance - in fashions, poses, facial expressions and gestures.
-The broad definition of fashion as zeitgeist on which the collection is based also requires consideration of those photographs that cannot be interpreted as fashion photographs in the narrower sense, but reflect contemporary testimony.
+In a special way, photography bears witness to the changing view of the human being.
+One focus of the collection is therefore on photographs that show the image of man in his outward appearance – in fashions, poses, facial expressions and gestures.
+The broad definition of fashion as zeitgeist on which the collection is based also requires consideration of those photographs that are not to be interpreted as fashion photographs in the narrower sense, but which reflect contemporary witnesses.

-Another focus within the collection is on human images of visual artists working with photography, which accentuate the dialogical character of the medium.
+Another focus within the collection is on images of people by visual artists working with photography, which accentuate the dialogical character of the medium.